sabinio/Get-StaticDataProc/README.md

 }
 ```
 ## Known Limitations
-Target table must have a Primary Key (required for the Merge join)
+Target table must have a Primary Key (required for the Merge join).<br>
-You must use NT Authentication to connect to the database
+You must use NT Authentication to connect to the database.